 The Caltech Y is a unique nonprofit organization on campus.
 Founded by students for students, the Y challenges the Caltech community to see the world with a broader perspective and a deeper understanding of social issues.
 Through community service projects, outdoor adventures, social activities, and cultural events, the Y encourages students to become active participants during their years here.
 The Caltech Y helps students plan events, meetings, and initiatives on campus and provides the resources and equipment needed for successful programs.
-Some of the many Y-sponsored activities include the Y hike in the California Sierras, Alternative Spring Break, Make-a-Difference-Day, International Week, the Social Activism Speaker Series, and an International Service Learning Program.
+Some of the many Y-sponsored activities include the Y hike in the California Sierras, Alternative Spring Break, Make-a-Difference-Day, World Fest, the Social Activism Speaker Series, and the D.C.
+Science Policy Trip.
 The Y also provides services to the Caltech community, such as low-cost rentals on camping equipment, discounted tickets, and much more.